iotaledger/tips/text/0008-uniform-random-tip-selection/0008-uniform-random-tip-selection.md

 # Summary

 Weighted Uniform Random Tip Selection on a subset enables a node to perform fast tip-selection to increase message throughput.
-The algorithm selects tips which are non-lazy in order to maximize confirmation rate.
+The algorithm selects tips which are non-lazy to maximize confirmation rate.

 # Motivation

-Because of the `white-flag` confirmation algorithm, it is no longer necessary to perform complex tip-selection which evaluates ledger mutations while walking, therefore, a simpler and better performing algorithm can be used to select tips, which in turn increases overall message throughput.
+Because of the `white-flag` confirmation algorithm, it is no longer necessary to perform complex tip-selection which evaluates ledger mutations while walking.
+Therefore, a more simple, better performing algorithm can be used to select tips, which in turn increases overall message throughput.

-In order to maximize confirmation rate however, the algorithm needs to return tips which are `non-lazy`.
+To maximize confirmation rate however, the algorithm needs to return tips which are `non-lazy`.
 Non-lazy in this context means that a tip does not attach to a cone of messages which is too far in the past.
 Such a cone is likely to be already confirmed and does not contribute to the rate of newly confirmed messages when a milestone is issued.